 SPECIALIZED AND PREFERENTIAL ASSESSMENT PROGRAMS

 To receive the benefit of the homestead exemption, the taxpayer must file an initial application.
 In Houston County, the application is filed with the Tax Commissioners Office.
-The application must be filed between April 2 of the prior year and April 1 of the year for which the exemption is first claimed by the taxpayer.
+The application must be filed between January 1 and April 1 of the year for which the exemption is first claimed by the taxpayer.
 The homestead application is normally filed at the same time the initial tax return for the homestead property is filed.

 Once granted, the homestead exemption is automatically renewed each year.
 The taxpayer does not have to apply again unless there is a change in ownership of property or the taxpayer seeks to qualify for a different kind of exemption.